 How to Clean Glass Shower Doors With Vinegar

-- Spray the solution onto the glass shower door, covering all areas with hard water stains or soap scum buildup.
+• Spray solution on glass shower door to cover hard water stains or soap scum.

-- Let the solution sit for 5-10 minutes to dissolve the stains.
+• Let solution sit for 5-10 minutes to dissolve stains.

-- Scrub the glass with a soft cloth or sponge to remove any remaining buildup.
+• Scrub glass with a soft cloth or sponge.

-- Rinse the door with warm water to remove any residue.
+• Rinse door with warm water to remove residue.

-- Use a squeegee to remove excess water from the glass, starting from the top and working your way down.
+• Use a squeegee to remove excess water from top to bottom.

 Tips: